 The definitions provided on this page are the same definitions judges give to jurors who are considering these charges.
 They are almost impossible to understand.
 As a practical matter, this charge is most often present in cases of child abuse, where the perpetrator is sexually abusing a minor in a way that involves showing the minor hardcore pornographic movies.
 Supreme Court Justice Potter Stewart once wrote, when trying to define obscenity, “I know it when I see it.”
 Massachusetts jurors likely use a similar calculation in trying to decide if matter is obscene or otherwise harmful to minors.

 While a felony conviction is serious enough on its own, the sex offender registration requirement for all defendants convicted of this statute presents a permanent and significant hardship.
-For this reason, if you are charged with this crime and there is any viable defense at all, you ought to consider fighting the case in court with the assistance of an experienced criminal defense attorney.
+For this reason, if you are charged with this crime and there is any viable defense at all, you ought to consider fighting the case in court with the assistance of an experienced Middlesex County criminal defense attorney.
+If you have been accused of any type of sex offense, we fill fight for you.